edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

     be screened and determine how threats identified by it are handled.

-    If you have not already created the desired custom rule, you can save your Security Application Manager configuration, [create a custom rule](Custom-Rules.htm#CustomRuleAdministration), edit your
+    If you have not already created the desired custom rule, you can save your Security Application configuration, [create a custom rule](Custom-Rules.htm#CustomRuleAdministration), edit your
-    Security Application Manager configuration, and then resume this procedure.
+    Security Application configuration, and then resume this procedure.

     i.
 From the **Rules** section, click **Custom Rule**.